 Have a question about Camp John Marc?
 Check here to see if we have an answer.
 If we haven’t answered your question, use the contact us page to reach us directly.

 Camp John Marc accepts applications directly for Family Getaway Weekends.
 The How can I become a CJM Camper section of our website explains how campers are selected for other summer and weekend camps.

-Take a virtual tour of Camp John Marc to see and learn more about camp activities.
 During the summer, campers will likely have the opportunity to ride a horse if they would like to do so.
-Horses are not kept at CJM during other times of the year though.
+Horses are not able to be offered during weekend camps.

 Check out the camp calendar for camp dates.

 You will receive a packing list from your participating camp’s director before heading to Camp John Marc.
 Camping is a valuable opportunity to unplug so we ask campers to leave electronics at home, and instead, pack your sense of adventure!